 7.38 My investigation has concluded that the initial police response to the Loughinisland murders was appropriate and timely.
 A scene was identified and held at the Heights Bar and relevant agencies tasked.
 Cordons were established, a Crime Scene Log commenced and the scene forensically examined.
+A number of exhibits were recovered from scene forensically examined.
 A number of exhibits were recovered from this scene, during post mortems of the deceased and at other locations.
 It is unfortunate that a bullet head was not recovered until February 1996 but this was of little evidential value and did not undermine the murder investigation.